Einsums/Einsums/libs/Einsums/FFT/docs/index.rst

     :param a[in]: The input tensor.
     :param result[out]: The output tensor.

+    :throws dimension_error: When the size of the input and output are invalid.
+The output needs to have more than half the size of the input.

     .. versionadded:: 1.0.0
+        The complex-to-complex overloads do not throw an exception when they have invalid sizes.
+They are instead prone to buffer overruns.
+    .. versionchanged:: 2.0.0
+        The complex-to-complex overloads now throw an exception when the inputs have invalid sizes.

 .. cpp:function:: void einsums::fft::ifft(Tensor<std::complex<float>, 1> const &a, Tensor<float, 2> *result)
 .. cpp:function:: void einsums::fft::ifft(Tensor<std::complex<double>, 1> const &a, Tensor<double, 2> *result)